preauthorization STEPS & procedures

 If possible, counsel should estimate the total time necessary in their application to expand the scope of their appointment -- including all time and related expenses -- as compensation may be limited by the court's specific preapproval order and/or reasonableness.
 If the original preapproved amount will be exceeded for either time or expenses, counsel must seek further preapproval from these courts.
 At this time, CCAP does not have discretion to approve time or expenses not covered by the court’s preapproval order for petition work.

 D. CCAP's Role & Limited Authority

 - Court Policies Adhered To

 For compensation purposes, CCAP stands in the shoes of the court; CCAP can preauthorize only what CCAP perceives the court would otherwise consider an appropriately incurred expense and reasonableness standards.
 The preapproval or recommendation CCAP makes must therefore meet all current court policies for expenditure of extraordinary expenses.
 CCAP cannot disregard current court policies.
 Questionable requests must be rejected and deferred to the court's authority.

 - Habeas Investigation Not Within Scope of CCAP Preapproval Authority

 Both the Third and Fifth District Court of Appeal policy is that compensation for writ work requires preauthorization from the court.
 CCAP has not been given preauthorization authority to approve habeas investigation and petition work.
 The attorney’s de minimis time for preliminary investigation of habeas issues to support an expansion request should now be claimed under Line #11 on the claim form.

-For more information on compensation for habeas investigation and billing practice, see the Project Announcement (PDF file will open in new window).
+For more information on compensation for habeas investigation and billing practice, see the Project Announcement (PDF).

 Expansion requests that appear to be grounded in habeas investigation, rather than related to issues that can be raised on direct appeal, will be deferred to the court's authority.
 In the Third District, submit your written request to CCAP first for project input and recommendation to the court.
 Attorneys should submit the original with proof of service on the client and 5 copies to CCAP.
 CCAP will forward the original and the copies to the court along with the project's recommendation.